ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ./init-keycloak.sh $KEYCLOAK_URL
 ```

-In the end, `BOOKSERVICE_CLIENT_SECRET` will be printed.
+In the end, `BOOK_SERVICE_CLIENT_SECRET` will be printed.
 It will be used on the next steps.

 ### Manually using Keycloak UI